Lumen Notice Information Basics

 Different submitters submit notices within different notice categories.
 It is possible that the details of a a notice may qualify for more than one category, but each notice will fall only within the single category chosen by the submitter when sharing with Lumen.
 For example, a court order might be regarding defamation.

 Most of the submitters with which Lumen works submit only notices they have received under the guidelines of the United States’ Digital Millennium Copyright Act (“DMCA”) but some submit other categories of notices, including notices having to do with trademark and patent, court orders for removal from both U.S. domestic and foreign courts, notices having to do with private information or allegedly defamatory content, as well as other types.
-Lumen is never the original sender or recipient of these notices, and for any given notice, has only the information that the submitter in question chose to share with it.
+Lumen is never the original sender or recipient of the notices in its database, and for any given notice, has only the information that the submitter in question chose to share with it.

 Lumen does not have any additional information regarding a notice or its provenance beyond what is visible on the Lumen website, and any further questions about a given notice, including requests for retraction or changes, should be directed to the notice's sender or recipient or both.
 Lumen cannot provide contact information for any of its data partners.